 With innovative features like stories, geo-filters and lenses, the instant messaging app Snapchat attracts 166 million users worldwide on a daily basis.
 Experienced media manager Marianne Bullwinkel, Country Manager of Snap Inc. for the DACH region, made the move from Facebook to the US start-up in May this year, where she will be developing the business in German-speaking countries.
 How can a company assert itself on a highly dynamic market against much bigger competitors and survive in the struggle for advertising budgets?
 How can they convince users and marketers to stay loyal to the app with the ghost logo in the long term?
 At Innovation Day, the head Snapchatter will be providing insights into what is one of the currently most exciting tasks in the social media industry.

 The charismatic politician

 His career as a superstar of German politics progressed rapidly and ended abruptly.
 After resigning from his position of Minister of Defence, six years ago Karl-Theodor zu Guttenberg moved to the USA.
 He established the consultancy and investment firm Spitzberg Partners in New York, and at the Center for Strategic and International Studies (CSIS) in Washington he manages an initiative that fosters transatlantic dialogue.
 Since 2015, “KT” has been part of the CSU’s team of experts for the 2018 Bavarian state elections.
 A sign that he will soon be returning?
-In an interview, the sought-after speaker and consultant will be analysing the outcome of the German parliamentary election, reporting on his own experiences of the crisis-ridden relations between the USA and Europe and casting a glance at the future of Europe.
+In an interview with Horst von Buttlar, Editor-in-Chief of Capital magazine, the sought-after speaker and consultant will be analysing the outcome of the parliamentary election, reporting on his own experiences of the crisis-ridden relations between the USA and Europe and casting a glance at the future of Europe.